qase-tms/qase-javascript/qase-jest/README.md

   `DEMOTR` is project code here)
 - `runId` - Run ID from Qase TMS (also can be got from run URL)
 - `logging` [true/false] - Enabled debug logging from reporter or not
+- `runComplete` [true/false] - Complete run after all tests are finished

 Example jest.config.js config: